EHDEN/cdm-bi/05-observation_period.md

     - Instant Filtering: on

-## Number of Patients in Observation Period
+## Number of Patients in Observation Period {#numInObservationPeriod}

+The Number of Patients in Observation Period plot shows the number of patients that contribute at least one day in a specific month.

 <div class="figure">
 <img src="images/05-observation_period/02-number_of_patients_in_observation_period.png" alt="Settings for creating the Number of Patients in Observation Period chart" width="100%" />